think-dhiraj/Uncle-Bot/README.md

 **🔄 KEEP CONTEXT UPDATED**

 After making ANY significant changes:
+1. Update `CURRENT_STATUS.md` with current state and any new issues
-1. Update `PROJECT_CONTEXT.md` with new implementation status
+2. Update `PROJECT_CONTEXT.md` with new implementation status
-2. Update the "Last Updated" date
+3. Update the "Last Updated" dates
-3. Modify the "Next Steps Priority" section
+4. Modify the "Next Steps Priority" sections
-4. Document any new architecture decisions
+5. Document any new architecture decisions

 This ensures every new AI agent or developer has complete, current project knowledge.